-We note that the Council's insurance cover continues to be provided by Aviva (via brokers, WPS) and have examined the current policy schedule to ensure that appropriate cover remains in place: we note that Public Liability cover is set at £15 Million and Employer's Liability cover at £10 Million.
-Fidelity Guarantee cover has been increased to £500,000, but that level is likely to be exceeded with regard to both the current balances and the receipt of Precept tranches, as referred to above.
+We note that the Council's insurance cover continues to be provided by Aviva (via WPS Councilguard) and have examined the current policy schedule to ensure that appropriate cover remains in place: we note that Public Liability cover is set at £15 Million and Employer's Liability cover at £10 Million.
+Fidelity Guarantee cover is set at £500,000, but that level is exceeded by the current balance at bank, as referred to above.

-Conclusions and recommendations (Low Risk)
+Conclusions and recommendation (Low Risk)